moocfi/moocfi.github.io/courses/2017/cybersecurity/faq.md

 A: Yes.

+## Q: How many students can attend?

+A: There is no limit how many students can take part.

 ## Q: How many hours of work should I be prepared to put in?

 A: This will vary from person to person.
 But students should expect to spend 2-10 hours per week on the course.